enesakgun/movielens-small-csv-analysis-with-pyspark/README.md

 Yukarıdaki bütün kurulumlar tamamlandıktan sonra çalışmaya başlanabilecektir.

-# Task-1 Exploratory Data Analysis.ipynb
+# Task-1 Exploratory Data Analysis

 1. First of all, a new page is opened by saying File>New Notebook on jupyter notebook.
 2. By typing the `pwd` command, the save location of jupyter is learned and the data to be used is loaded here.
 In this study, "MovieLens 25M movie ratings" data is downloaded via https://grouplens.org/datasets/movielens/25m/ link.
 The downloaded .csv files are placed in the **C:\Users\EnesA** directory.